Stimulus Equipment

 The NAtA Response Pads are installed in the scanner chamber in two configurations.
 2x2 which report 12 34 and 2x5 which report 12345 67890 as if they were cut down USB keyboards.
 (NB Responding as US keyboards in PTB, not UK configuration.)

 The 2x2 Interface and 2x5 are always on and connected.
-Both are connected via the KVM. if you switch between Windows and Linux whilst MATLAB is open, you may need to re-open MATLAB for to detect the NAtA.
+Both are connected via the KVM.
+If you switch between KVM positions whilst MATLAB is open, you may need to re-open MATLAB to detect the NAtA.

-Under Neurodebian use the following device names when setting up your KbQueue in PTB MATLAB;
+Under Ubuntu (KVM 4) use the following device names when setting up your KbQueue in PTB MATLAB;

 DeviceName = 'NAtA Technologies LxPAD PK080219 v6.11' % 2x5 and trigger 't'